Mini Media Reviews

 8 Crazy Nights (2002)

 Absolute dogshit movie!
 I watched it with my friends on the last day of Hanukkah as a joke, thinking it would just be a kinda bad film but it was unbelievably obnoxious.
 The only merit is the stellar animation, but it honestly just makes it more painful in a way because you have this talent being wasted on these Family Guy tier jokes.
-There's a reoccuring joke about one of the characters having seizures when he's overstimulated (yes we're at that level, alongside many gross-out gags), and seeing that animated with real fluidity and not in some shitty flash-looking adult sitcome style is just jarring.
+There's a reoccurring joke about one of the characters having seizures when he's overstimulated (yes we're at that level, alongside many gross-out gags), and seeing that animated with real fluidity and not in some shitty flash-looking adult sitcome style is just jarring.

 The only part of the film with any merit was the sort of climax where Sandler's protagonist reaches catharsis over his parents' holiday time death, something that I actually did sympathize with him for but all the surrounding writing is abysmal.
 He stumbles into the town mall drunk and hallucinates the mascots confronting him and telling him to let his feelings out.
 Very nice vocal performances and as I said, great animation.